im-coder-lg/special-projects/CONTRIBUTING.md

 People *love* thorough bug reports.
 It helps the maintainer pinpoint to the specific file _causing_ the bug.

 ## License
-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the <kbd>MIT License</kbd>.